 A transaction groups a set of operations that transform the database from one consistent state to another.
 A history models the interleaved execution of a set of transactions as a linear ordering of their operations, such as Reads and Writes (i.e., inserts, updates, and deletes) of specific data items.
 Two operations in a history are said to conflict if they are performed by distinct transactions on the same data item and at least one of them Writes the data item.
 Following [EGLT], this definition takes a broad interpretation of what is meant by "data item": it could be a table row, space on a page, an entire table, or a communication object such as a message on a queue.
-Conflicting operations can also occur on a set of data item.
-Aborted transactions undo all their effects with undo operations and then commit.
+Conflicting operations can also occur on a set of data items, covered by a predicate lock, as well as on a single data item.

-A particular history gives rise to a dependency graph (sometimes called a serialization graph) defining the temporal data flow among transactions.
-The committed transactions in the history are represented as graph nodes.
-If operation op1 of transaction T1 conflicts with action op2 of transaction T2 and if op1 precedes op2 in the history, then the pair <op1, op2> becomes an edge in the dependency graph.
-Two histories are equivalent if they have the same transactions and the same dependency graph.
+A particular history gives rise to a dependency graph defining the temporal data flow among transactions.
+The operations of committed transactions in the history are represented as graph nodes.
+If operation op1 of transaction T1 conflicts with and precedes operation op2 of transaction T2 in the history, then the pair <op1, op2> becomes an edge in the dependency graph.
+Two histories are equivalent if they have the same committed transactions and the same dependency graph.
 A history is serializable if it is equivalent to a serial history - that is, if it has the same dependency graph (inter-transaction temporal data flow) as some history that executes transactions one at a time in sequence.